FCHEA's full time staff and consultant bios

 Morry B. Markowitz - President

-Morry Markowitz has been the President of the Fuel Cell and Hydrogen Energy Association for five years.
+Morry Markowitz has been the President of the Fuel Cell and Hydrogen Energy Association for seven years.
 Utilizing his extensive government relations and communications background, Morry leads the association’s outreach efforts both in our nation’s capital and across the country.
 Morry has wide-ranging expertise in the energy and automotive fields, as well as over twenty years of senior-level association management experience.

 Prior to coming to the FCHEA, Morry was the Group Director of External Affairs at the Edison Electric Institute (EEI).
 Before his work at EEI, Morry was the Vice President of Public Affairs with the Association of International Automobile Manufacturers.
 Morry has worked on Capitol Hill, as well as the Executive Branch of government.
 Morry is a graduate of the George Washington University and has a law degree from George Mason University School of Law.